proveskit/fprime-proves/README.md

 Proceed to enter a username and password.
 After you set up your profile, you are now able to use WSL.

 A good first step with your new environment is to install new versions of packages available.
-In your WSL terminal, enter the command `sudo apt update && sudo apt upgrade` to install new packages for your WSL environment.
+In your WSL terminal, the folowing command will install new packages for your WSL environment. `sudo apt update && sudo apt upgrade`

 ### Check your environment
 At this point, you should likely have Python 3.12.
 You must have Python 3.9+ to build this repo.
 To make sure your Python version suffices, enter `python3 --version`

 Note: Your default Python3 installation in WSL may not come with 'venv', a package to create Python virtual environments.
-Enter `sudo apt install python3-venv` to install.
+To install, enter `sudo apt install python3-venv`

 You are now set to go ahead and clone the repo.
 Clone the repo to your desired location and continue with the rest of the guide.